We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Cold sores are tiny blisters that appear either in the mouth or on the lips.
-Some people use lysine, which is an essential amino acid, to help treat or prevent cold sores, but does it work?

 A virus causes cold sores, so a doctor will typically prescribe antiviral medications to help treat an outbreak.
 They may also recommend that a person uses lysine, which is an amino acid found in some foods, to help treat the virus.